-(CAT 1.17 iv 36; 37-39) (Parker 1997: 66)
+(KTU 1.17 IV:36; 37–39)

-However, then, she dismembers his body and leaves his remains for the vultures to consume.

-Anat’s quick shift from fury to regret and to fury again shows her capricious character.
+However, Anat then dismembers his body and leaves his remains for the vultures to consume.
+Her quick shift from fury to regret and back to fury again further demonstrates her capricious character.

-Another insight into the narrator/author's attitude towards Anat is reflected in the descriptions of Anat’s femininity and by letting the readers peak at the goddess’ private activities and her boudoir:
+Another insight into the author/narrator/redactor’s attitude towards Anat is reflected in the descriptions of Anat’s femininity, which allow the reader to have a peek at the goddess’ private activities and her boudoir:

 Washing and Make-up: Anat’s preparations for the battle in the field include bathing, putting on make-up and perfume: